lauralorenz/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 `StatefulSets` deployed in multiple clusters.

 _Note: the total length of a FQDN is limited to 253 characters.
-Each label is independently limited to 63 characters, so users must choose host/cluster/service names to avoid hitting this upper bound._
+Each label is independently limited to 63 characters, <TODO: something about clusterid having multiple labels> so users must choose host/cluster/service names to avoid hitting this upper bound._

 All service consumers must use the `*.svc.clusterset.local` name to enable